School Office hours:- 8.30 - 4.00

 ¨ Start of the Day:

-¨ Year 1 & 2 (in their designated week) to come in at 9.00.
-Children need to use their outside classroom door.
-One parent only on site please.
+¨ Year 1 & Year 2 doors will open at 8.55.
+Children need to use their outside classroom door

-¨ Reception doors will open at 9.10.
-Children will use the outside classroom door.
-One parent only on site please
+¨ Reception doors will open at 8.55.
+Children will use the Reception outside door

-¨ Nursery doors will open at 9.15.
-Children will use the usual Nursery door.
+¨ Nursery doors will open at 8.45.
+Children will use the Nursery door

 ¨ Arrive at the time of your youngest child please and drop of older siblings as you go around the site.